Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 The most important facts at a glance

 Treatment varies depending on the cause and severity of hydronephrosis.
 In many cases, surgical intervention is necessary to remove or correct blockages.
-Antibiotics can be used for infections, while painkillers and anti-inflammatory drugs help alleviate discomfort.
+Antibiotics can be used for infections, while Pain relievers and anti-inflammatory medications help alleviate discomfort.
 In severe cases, removal of the affected kidney may be necessary.
 The prognosis depends on the cause and timely treatment.
-Early treated cases often have a good prognosis, with regular monitoring of kidney function being important.
+Cases treated early often have a good prognosis, with regular monitoring of kidney function being important.

 For prevention, regular veterinary visits, a balanced diet, and adequate fluid intake should be ensured.
 Stress reduction and avoidance of toxic substances are also important to minimize the risk of hydronephrosis.